gkunter/coquery/coquery/doc/source/syntax.rst

 limited, but the time required to execute a query increases with the number of query items.

-Query items are not case-sensitive: <code>Walk</code>, <code>walk</code>, and <code>WALK</code> all specify the same query item.
-There are three different types of query items.
-Word items, Transcription items, and Lemma items.
+Query items are not case-sensitive: :Walk:, :walk:, and :WALK: all specify the same query item.
+There are four different types of query items.
+Word items, Transcription items, Lemma items, and Gloss items.

 Word items
 ++++++++++

 Word items are used to match tokens in the corpus based on how they are spelled.
-For example, the Word item <code>walk</code> matches all tokens that are spelled <i>walk</i>.
+For example, the Word item :walk: matches all tokens that are spelled <i>walk</i>.
 Word items are supported by all corpora.